Government Programme measures to reform migration policy

 The aim is to grant international protection only for as long as there is a need for protection.
 A person who commits offences may be refused protection or their status may be withdrawn more effectively than before.

 No, it will have no effect on the permits already granted.
-The amendment would apply to residence permits issued in future.
-The amendment is currently being discussed by Parliament.
-The amendment will not enter into force until Parliament has passed it.
+The amendment applies to residence permits issued in future.

 In the border procedure, an application is examined in accordance with the same rules as in the asylum procedure.
 The examination should just be carried out more quickly, i.e. within four weeks.
 Applicants must stay close to the border during the examination of the application and they do not have the right to move freely on Finnish territory.

-In order to be granted Finnish citizenship, a residence period of eight years in Finland will be required instead of the current five years.
-The legislative amendment was adopted on 5 July 2024 and entered into force on 1 October 2024.
+In future, people applying for citizenship must reside in Finland for eight years instead of the previous five years before acquiring Finnish citizenship.
+The amendment was approved on 5 July 2024 and entered into force on 1 October 2024.

 The Ministry is also preparing to introduce a citizenship test.

-According to the Government Programme, the aim is to examine the possibilities of introducing the principle of reciprocity in respect of the dual citizenship system.
-For example, Russian legislation does not recognise dual citizenship.
+According to the Government Programme, the aim is to examine the possibilities of introducing the principle of reciprocity in Finland.

-A study on the dual citizenship system will be prepared in 2024 to serve as background for the reform.
+A study on the dual citizenship system is under preparation.
 It is not yet possible to say what amendments might be proposed based on the study.
 The Ministry will provide more information on the completion of the study as it becomes available.

 Schedule and objectives for migration policy measures